 It is almost impossible to tell whether this change has led to different regulatory outcomes.
 Strong Board members can in theory stiffen the resolve of their more timid colleagues.
 Alternatively, to the contrary, one nervous Board member can inhibit the activities of a Board that wants to proceed by consensus.
 The truth may be that the change did not often make much difference to regulatory practice because the new full time Chief Executives generally control the flow of information and advice to their part time, non-executive and often somewhat amateur Boards.
 Indeed, Chief Executives' power is often strengthened by the appointment of a number of his/her direct reports on the supposedly supervisory Board.

-Those regulators most often accused of having relatively weak Boards include Ofgem and the OFT.
-Regulators at the other end of the spectrum include the Competition and Markets Authority ('CMA' - whose constitution, historically modelled on Whitehall's split between Ministers and officials - provides for decisions to be taken by 'Inquiry Groups' comprised of non-staff Commission Members advised by full-time staff) and Postcomm which has now been assimilated by Ofcom but whose constitution was modelled on both the CMA's predecessor organisation (from where it recruited its first Chairman) and Whitehall (from where it recruited its first Chief Executive).
+Those regulators most often accused of having relatively weak Boards have in the past included Ofgem and the OFT.
+Regulators at the other end of the spectrum include the Competition and Markets Authority ('CMA') whose constitution, historically modelled on Whitehall's split between Ministers and officials, provides for decisions to be taken by 'Inquiry Groups' comprised of non-staff Commission Members advised by full-time staff).
+Another example of good practice was Postcomm which has now been assimilated by Ofcom but whose constitution was modelled on both the CMA's predecessor organisation (from where it recruited its first Chairman) and Whitehall (from where it recruited its first Chief Executive).